BobatBH/BoggleInterviewQuestion/INTERVIEWERS.md

     n e p o
 ```

-## The `dictionary.txt` File
+## The `dictionary` File
-The dictionary is supplied as a (UNIX) newline-delimited list of words with the first line being the number of entries (230780).
-It originated from `/usr/share/dict/words` filtered to 3-16 characters long with the duplicates removed.
+The dictionary file is supplied.
+It originated from `/usr/share/dict/words` with the word list filtered to 3-16 characters long, lower-cased, and with the duplicates removed.
+There are 230780 entries.

+For the C version, it is a (UNIX) newline-delimited .txt file, one word per line, with the first line being the number of entries.
 In the scaffold, the file is ingested, null-terminated, and a table of string pointers is created for the candidate's use.

+For the Objective-C version, it is a .json file with an array of words in the `"words"` entry of the JSON dictionary.
+In the scaffold, the file is ingested and turned into an NSArray of NSStrings for the candidate's use.

 ## The Word List
-The sample grid above has 53 words that are in the dictionary:
+The sample grid above has 53 words that are in the supplied dictionary:
 ```
 alit
 ami